 Explore Corfe Castle itself, which holds regular Viking and Saxon re-enactments that bring history to life with traditional craft and military displays in the castle grounds.
 There are plenty of nooks and crannies to explore, along with a wealth of information as you go on Corfe Castle’s turbulent history.
 Stop at the top for impressive views across the village.

-Take a stroll up West Street for pretty thatched cottages and access to Corfe Common with views reaching across to Kingston and Church Knowle.
+Take a stroll up West Street for pretty thatched cottages and access to Corfe Common with views reaching over to Kingston and Church Knowle (both also lovely little villages to explore.

 You’ll also find various independent shops in the village in which to buy a memento of your day.
 Try the model village for pocket money-spending; Seasons Green for a mixture of pretty, practical and handmade gifts; and the Gallery at 41 for local artists’ work.